 Figure out ways to pick up positive trends and keywords in your campaigns.
 Use tools like social media search or Google Trends to identify what your target audience is interested in.

 In the charts above, you can see spikes for keywords around bread and recipes during the Thanksgiving and Christmas time frames.
 Recently, there has been a more sustained interest in those searches.

 Brands, including restaurants and entertainers, have noticeably been producing content around these trends as a way to connect with their audience.

-6. Review your progress and goals
+6. Review your work from home progress and goals

 Every business has its own specific goals that they want to achieve.
 Whether your goal is to increase sales, provide better customer service, increase profit margins, or acquire new customers, you need to keep track of progress.

 Based on the previous performance, you can set better and more realistic goals for the growth of your business.
 Reviewing your progress throughout will let you know where you are in achieving those goals.

 When you periodically conduct reviews, you can identify mistakes and areas of improvement, the challenges you came across, strengths and functions that produce results, and the direction to take.

 Through reviewing your progress and setting new goals, you’re bound to stay focused on growing your business.